-A critical incident is defined as an occurrence that is sudden, urgent, and usually unexpected, or an occasion requiring immediate action (e.g. in the community, on the road).
+A critical incident is defined as an occurrence that is sudden, urgent, and usually unexpected, or an occasion regarding immediate action (e.g. in the community, on the road).
+This includes any situation in which the teacher believes a student or staff member is at risk of harm.
 The aim in these situations is to bring the behaviour of the student under rapid and safe control.
 It is not a time to try and to punish or discipline the student; it is a crisis management period only.